herrdivad/GCode_Translator/README.md

 This project uses the following packages:

 - [`selenium`](https://pypi.org/project/selenium/)
+  - selenium requires Chrome or Chromium installed on your system and be accessible in headless mode.
+Otherwise use this code with an offline mapping JSON file (should also be delivered by this Repo).
 - [`beautifulsoup4`](https://pypi.org/project/beautifulsoup4/)

 The `bgcode` Linux binary is included in the package and used automatically.